 Farm Farm CSA is a chemical-free produce farm that was founded in 2011.
 We provide shares to over 200 members from early June to the end of December.
 CSA is the backbone of our farm and our members receive the best produce that we grow.
 With over ¼ of an acre of greenhouses and high tunnels (12.5% of our production space), we are able to grow produce extra early and extra late in the season, resulting in each delivery having a great variety of high-quality produce.

-We have Full Shares and Half Shares available for both the summer and winter season for a total of 26 weeks of CSA.
-Our pick-up locations are in Minneapolis (E. Lake Dogwood Coffee Co., Seward Friendship Co-op), Minnetonka (Lakewinds Co-op), Long Lake (Harvest Moon Co-op), Delano (Lupine Brewery), Buffalo (Abundant Kitchen), and Princeton (at the farm).
+We have Big Shares and Small Shares available for both the summer and winter season for a total of 26 weeks of CSA.
+Our pick-up locations are in Minneapolis (E. Lake Dogwood Coffee Co., Seward Friendship Co-op), Minnetonka (Lakewinds Co-op), Spring Park (Back Channel Brewery), Delano (Lupine Brewery), Buffalo (Abundant Kitchen), and Princeton (at the farm).

-Featherstone has been a certified organic (MOSA) CSA farm for 25 years.
-We’re located in southeastern Minnesota, between Winona and Lanesboro, and we grow our crops on 130 acres of rich farmland.
-We deliver some of the only customized CSA shares in Minnesota — made just for you — to over 25 drop-sites throughout the Twin Cities, as well as in Rochester, La Crosse, and Winona.
-Our sites include all the Twin Cities food co-ops and metro Whole Foods Markets, as well as cafes and shops such as Dunn Brothers, Common Roots, Egg/Plant Urban Farm Supply, and Modern Day Music.
+Featherstone has been a certified organic (MOSA) CSA farm for 26 years.
+We are also certified Real Organic.
+We’re located in southeastern Minnesota and we grow our crops on 130 acres of rich farmland.
+We deliver personalized CSA shares — made just for you — to over 25 drop-sites throughout the Twin Cities, as well as in Rochester, La Crosse, and Winona.
+Our sites include all the Twin Cities food co-ops and metro Whole Foods Markets, as well as cafes and shops such as Jones Coffee, Egg/Plant Urban Farm Supply, and Modern Day Music.
 A full listing of our sites can be found at www.featherstonefarm.com.

 When you join our farm, you get a chance to rank everything we grow on a scale from one (don’t like it at all) to five (love it).
 Each week, we’ll make the perfect box for you, never sending you any veggies you dislike and always optimizing the types of veggies you love.
-You’ll also get a chance to review and make swaps to your box before we pack it, ensuring that you’ll get exactly what you’d like each week.
-We offer a customized Summer (18 weeks) and Winter (9 weeks) program, with delivery mid-June through March; our Summer Share offers a full and half-share option.
-We also offer vacation holds and makeup boxes for your busy schedule.
+You’ll also get a chance to review and make changes to your box before we pack it, ensuring that you’ll get exactly what you’d like each week.

 Our shareholders stay connected to our farm via our weekly newsletters and our social media posts.
-We also hold an annual CSA Strawberry Social in June (TBD this year due to COVID).
+We also hold an annual CSA Strawberry Social scheduled for June 17.
 Please visit www.featherstonefarm.com for details.

 Fireweed Flower Co

 Fireweed is a chemical-free flower farm and design studio.
-We offer a 10-week bouquet CSA subscription during the summer, in the Northfield area and the Longfellow and Uptown neighborhoods of Minneapolis.
-We also design for weddings and events year-round, using farm-grown and locally foraged materials when in season.
+We offer a 10-week bouquet CSA subscription during the summer, in the Northfield area and the Linden Hills and Northeast neighborhoods of Minneapolis.
+We also design for weddings and events year-round, using farm-grown and locally sourced materials when in season.
 While the farm is closed to the public, we do host occasional on-farm workshops.

 Fox & Fawn Farm